 You’ll also still receive prescreened credit offers when you have a credit freeze in place.
 However, you can still opt out of those.

-Another important point to note is that credit freezes only restrict lenders’ access to your credit report.
-It does not in any way monitor your bank or credit card activity.
+Credit freezes only restrict lenders’ access to your credit report.
+They do not in any way monitor your bank or credit card activity.
 So, you still need to keep an eye on those transactions to ensure there is no suspicious activity.

 Many banks will often set up alerts to detect odd spending patterns in your financial accounts, but you shouldn’t strictly rely on them to keep track of your money.
 For example, identity thieves opening new accounts in your name and using current accounts are two separate crimes.
 Therefore, they must be monitored and treated differently.